Our fantastic, inspiring regional Working Together days are back for 2020 and we would love you to see you there.

 What will you get from attending a Working Together day?

-- Recognise Sands’ potential to make a difference and identify your part in making this happen
+• Recognise Sands’ potential to make a difference in hospitals and identify your part in making this happen

-These events are an excellent opportunity to include anyone interested in getting more involved with Sands – please share this link
+These events are open to all volunteers and supporters of Sands – please register your attendance in advance.
+These events are an excellent opportunity to include anyone interested in getting more involved with Sands – please share this link.